Find out more about cervical cancer, including how common it is and ways to reduce your risk.

 Early sexual experience and a high number of sexual partners increase the risk and severity of HPV infection and may be seen as indirect causes of cervical cancer.

 Smoking tobacco increases the risk of cervical cancer.
-It is estimated that two per cent of deaths from cervical cancer worldwide are attributable to smoking tobacco.
+It is estimated that 2% of deaths from cervical cancer worldwide are attributable to smoking tobacco.
 The effect of smoking tobacco is independent to that of viral infection.

 The best way to protect yourself from cervical cancer is by attending cervical screening (previously known as a “smear test”) when invited.
 The NHS cervical screening programme invites all women from the age of 25 to 64 to attend cervical screening.